Data Augmentation on Graphs: A Technical Survey: General Graph Data Augmentation

-Pseudo-labeling techniques are obsessed with generating high-confidence pseudo-labels for unlabeled data, which usually fail when unlabeled data has low-confidence predictions.
-While sharpening-labeling does not rely on high-confidence predictions and is suitable for more unlabeled scenarios.
-Here we present the definition of sharpening-labeling as follows: \begin{definition} \textbf{Sharpening-Labeling}. \emph{Given predicted probability distributions $\left\{\boldsymbol{p}_\textit{i}\right\}^\textit{N}_{i=1}$ across $N$ augmentations of $\boldsymbol{x}^\textit{u}$, sharpening-labeling first computes the average prediction distribution, followed by a sharpening function to generate the sharpened label of $\boldsymbol{x}^\textit{u}$, yielding augmented data $(\boldsymbol{x}^\textit{u}, \boldsymbol{y}^\textit{u})$, \ie}
+The above two techniques are obsessed with generating high-confidence pseudo-labels for unlabeled data, which usually fail when unlabeled data has low-confidence predictions.
+While sharpen-based label augmentation does not rely on high-confidence predictions and is suitable for more unlabeled scenarios.

-\emph{where $\hat{\boldsymbol{p}}$ is the average prediction distribution, $C$ is the number of classes, and $T$ is the temperature hyperparameter.} \end{definition} The process of sharpening-labeling is illustrated in Fig.~\ref{fig: sharpening-labeling}.
-Note that in practice, we usually choose temperature sharpening~\cite{DL-2015} as the sharpening function to reduce the entropy of the prediction distribution.
 It is commonly used in conjunction with consistency regularization~\cite{NASA-2022,Graphmix-2021,GRAND-2020}.
-Related work of sharpening-labeling is summarized in Table~\ref{tb: pseudo-labeling-strategy}.
-GraphMix~\cite{Graphmix-2021} applies the average prediction on multiple random perturbations of an input unlabeled sample along with sharpening trick, further augments training data and improve prediction accuracy.
-GRAND~\cite{GRAND-2020} utilizes sharpening-labeling to construct labels for unlabeled nodes based on the average prediction over multiple data augmentation, and further assists the implementation of consistency regularization.
+GraphMix~\cite{Graphmix-2021} applies the average prediction on multiple random perturbations of an input unlabeled sample along with sharpening trick~\cite{DL-2015}, further augments training data and improve prediction accuracy.
+GRAND~\cite{GRAND-2020} utilizes sharpening trick to construct labels for unlabeled nodes based on the average prediction over multiple data augmentation, further achieving consistency regularization.
 NASA~\cite{NASA-2022} proposes a neighbor-constrained regularization to enforce the predictions of neighbors to be consistent with each other, in which the sharpening trick is used to generate label for the center node based on the average predictions of its neighbors.